This is the first in a series of articles summarizing key topics discussed at Ward and Smith's 2018 Employment Law Symposium.

 Colclough noted that training is key: "Let them know what the rules of the game are," he stressed.

-Watch for more information from Ward and Smith's 2018 Employment Symposium.
+More insights from Ward and Smith's 2018 Employment Law Symposium:

 This article is not intended to give, and should not be relied upon for, legal advice in any particular circumstance or fact situation.
 No action should be taken in reliance upon the information contained in this article without obtaining the advice of an attorney.